-Nikola Tesla is perhaps the greatest scientist (debatable for sure) ever lived and his inventions have given a great contribution to mankind; he was a pioneer in many fields.
-From Tesla Coil to Radio to Alternate Current to Telephone (yes, there is a great controversy between Thomas Edison and Nikola Tesla for this, but much of the evidence point out to Nikola Tesla as the true inventor), the Serbian-American physicist and engineer are highly respected in his field.
+Nikola Tesla is perhaps the greatest scientist (debatable for sure) ever lived, and his inventions have made a great contribution to mankind; he was a pioneer in many fields.
+From Tesla Coil to Radio to Alternate Current to Telephone (yes, there is a great controversy between Thomas Edison and Nikola Tesla for this, but much of the evidence points to Nikola Tesla as the true inventor), the Serbian-American physicist and engineer are highly respected in his field.
 But he has been seen quoting Vedantic concepts:

 - “All perceptible matter comes from a primary substance, or tenuity beyond conception, filling all space, the Akasha or aluminiferous ether, which is acted upon by the life-giving Prana or creative force, calling into existence, in never-ending cycles, all things, and phenomena.”
 [Man’s Greatest Achievement, John J. O’Neal., & Prodigal Genius, The Life of Nikola Tesla, 1944]